dilli2127/SubrivaBilling/DATA_GRID_IMPLEMENTATION_GUIDE.md

 # React Data Grid Implementation Guide

 ## Overview
-This project has been updated to replace all form-based interfaces with keyboard-navigable editable data grids using `react-data-grid`.
+This project has been updated to replace all form-based interfaces with keyboard-navigable editable data grids using Antd's `Table` component.
 This provides a complete mouse-free experience for data entry and management.

 ## Key Features